RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: CONCLUSIONS

 \section{CONCLUSIONS}

 In this work, we propose RoboGPT-R1, a two-stage training framework for embodied planning.
 Stage 1 (SFT) equips the model with initial instruction-following and planning priors.
-Stage 2 (RFT) performs reinforcement fine-tuning with GRPO and an LCS-based, sequence-aware exact reward (paired with format constraints), providing dense and verifiable feedback.
+Stage 2 (RFT) performs reinforcement fine-tuning with GRPO and an LCS-based, accuracy reward (paired with format constraints), providing dense and verifiable feedback.
 This design overcomes the limitations of SFT-only behavior cloning, which fails to adequately elicit the reasoning capabilities of VLMs and often undermines in-domain performance when leveraging near-domain data.
 These shortcomings result in poor performance on long-horizon tasks and brittle out-of-domain generalization.
-Evaluated on EmbodiedBench, the 3B model trained with our framework surpasses general-purpose VLM baselines including Qwen2.5-VL-72B and GPT-4o, and substantially outperforms other 7B-scale embodied planners, with especially pronounced gains on long-horizon subtasks.
+Evaluated on EmbodiedBench, the 3B-parameter model trained with our framework surpasses general-purpose VLM baselines such as Qwen2.5-VL-72B and GPT-4o, and substantially outperforms other 7B-scale embodied planners, with especially pronounced gains on long-horizon subtasks.